greim/await.js/README.md

     buz --> baz
     qux

-Also, it's worth noting that if the mapping you declare conflicts with direct matches, the mapping wins.
-For example:
+If the mapping you provide conflicts with direct matches, the mapping wins:

     p1.take(p2, {
       'buz':'baz',